 During the muddy descent, I grasp onto bamboo for balance, awed that I’ve spent only a few days in this country, though it seems months.
 During the drive from the capital, Kigali, the roadsides streamed with women in a rainbow of print dresses, monumental banana bunches on their heads; slender men in dusty torn shirts transporting potato sacks by bike; and children waving urgently, beaming with unrestrained glee when I waved back.
 Rwanda engulfs you.

+It’s a huddled little country of hills and humanity, the leafy landscapes rising in peaks and dropping into valleys.
+Nearly every acre is packed with people, about 12 million in total, making this the most densely populated nation in mainland Africa.
+Landlocked in a region notorious for war and suffering, Rwanda now asserts itself as a place apart, a state on the rise, entrepreneurial, industrious, and with dreams of joining the leading destinations of the world.
 The country has plenty to work with, starting with those famed mountain gorillas, of which some 900 or so exist, all in the montane forests shared with Uganda and the Democratic Republic of the Congo (DRC).
 Travelers can also raise binoculars at lions and zebras in the Rwandan savannah, or get a look at chimps and rare birds in a rain forest.
 You can tread across a suspension bridge above the jungle canopy or motor alongside picturesque Lake Kivu.
 All this within panoramas of a million shades of green, carpeted by tea plantations and coffee estates.
 Rwanda is safe, welcoming, and warm—in short, an easily navigable heaven.

 Which makes what happened here so haunting.